2.4.1 Darwin Core Terms & Guidelines

 2.4.1.3.4 Location

-decimalLatitude and decimalLongitude (required terms) are the geographic latitude and longitude (in decimal degrees), using the spatial reference system given in geodeticDatum of the geographic center of a Location.
+Location information can be documented in many DwC terms, but decimalLatitude and decimalLongitude are the minimally required terms.
+These two terms record the geographic latitude and longitude (in decimal degrees) of the geographic center of a Location, using the spatial reference system given in geodeticDatum.
 The number of decimals should be appropriate for the level of uncertainty in coordinateUncertaintyInMeters (at least within an order of magnitude). coordinateUncertaintyInMeters is the radius of the smallest circle around the given position containing the whole location.
-Regarding decimalLatitude, positive values are north of the Equator, negative values are south of it.
-All values lie between -90 and 90, inclusive.
-Regarding decimalLongitude, positive values are east of the Greenwich Meridian, negative values are west of it.
-All values lie between -180 and 180, inclusive.
+For decimalLatitude, values range from -90 to 90, with positive values indicating locations north of the Equator and negative values indicating locations south of it.
+For decimalLongitude, values range from -180 to 180, with positive values representing locations east of the Greenwich Meridian and negative values representing locations west of it.

 The name of the place or location can be provided in locality, and if possible linked by a locationID using a persistent ID from a gazetter, such as the MRGID from MarineRegions.
 If the species occurrence only contains the name of the locality, but not the exact coordinates, we recommend using a geocoding service to obtain the coordinates.
 Marine Regions has a search interface for geographic names, and provides coordinates and often precision in meters, which can go into coordinateUncertaintyInMeters.
 Another option is to use the Getty Thesaurus of Geographic Names or Google Maps: after looking up a location, the decimal coordinates can be found in the page URL.
 Additional information about the locality can also be stored in DwC terms such as waterBody, islandGroup, island and country. locationAccordingTo should provide the name of the gazetteer that is used to obtain the coordinates for the locality.
 When country is provided, countryCode should also be populated and must adhere to ISO 3166-1-alpha-2 (i.e. 2 letter country codes defined by ISO 3166-1).
 For locations in international waters, we recommend the code XZ.